 About The Danish Architecture Centre (DAC)

 The DAC is a national architecture centre with a pronounced international profile.
 Working in a project oriented manner with the development and dissemination of knowledge about of Danish and international architecture, building and urban development, the DAC collaborates to a substantial degree with international partners.

 The DAC's goal is to create a broad interest in architecture, to clear the way for new ideas traversing traditional boundaries and to show how architecture creates cultural and economic assets for people, the industry and society.
 The DAC is a non-profit organization and the core funding is provided by a public-private partnership between Realdania and the Danish government.
-The government is represented by: the Danish Ministry for Business and Growth, the Danish Ministry of Culture, the Danish Ministry of the Environment, and the Danish Ministry of Climate, Energy and Building.
+The government is represented by: the Danish Ministry for Business and Growth, the Danish Ministry of Culture and the Danish Ministry of Transport and Building.

 arcspace.com is run and operated by the Danish Architecture Centre. arcspace.com was founded in 1999 by architect and independent curator Kirsten Kiser.
 After being at the helm for more than 13 years Kirsten handed over arcspace.com to DAC in 2012.